shreelakshminarasimhan/Underwater-Navigation-System/README.md

 https://github.com/user-attachments/assets/ad896943-7ab8-4b80-9cce-27cd5feb5d1f

 ### Why This Exists
 Submarines can't use GPS underwater, so their estimated position slowly drifts away from their true position.
-XXXXXXX *placeholder for more words*
+There are different ways a submarine could navigate underwater but due to the constraints of this particular survey location a buoy is used to correct position error.
+This simulator makes the position drift and buoy position correction fixes visible and intuitive.

 ### Features:
 * Real-time 3D + top-down visualisation of the submarine's true position, estimated position, and accumulated drift, rendered live as the mission runs